eric-d-knowles/hist_w2v/README.md

 # hist_w2v: Tools for downloading, processing, and training word2vec models on Google Ngrams
-I wanted to study the evolution of group stereotypes over time using Google Ngrams corpora, but wasn't satisfied with the existing tools I found online.
-So, I created a Python package to streamline the process of (1) downloading and pre-processing raw ngrams and (2) training and evaluating `word2vec` models on the ngrams.
+This Python package is meant to help researchers use Google Ngrams to examine how words' meanings have changed over time.
+The tools assist with (1) downloading and pre-processing raw ngrams and (2) training `word2vec` models on the ngrams.
 After installing, the best way to learn how to use these tools is to work through the provided Jupyter Notebook workflows.

 ## Package Contents
 The library consists of the following modules and notebooks: